yug49/Rann/README.md

    - NEAR AI agent `psychological-answer-analyzer` processes responses
    - Analyzes personality patterns and strategic preferences
    - Updates warrior traits based on analysis
-   - Traits can increase by 100-500 points per training session
+   - Traits can increase or decrease as per the questions answered in training session

 4. **Training Progression**
    - Complete multiple training sessions for maximum improvement